 - Seek medical attention right away if necessary.

 - Write down as many details as possible – even if you think you can remember them it’s better to have them documented.
 Important details may include things like the date, time and conditions of the accident; as well as the color, make, model and license plate numbers of the other vehicle and a physical description of the driver if you saw them.

 - Attempt to locate witnesses and get their contact information.
 Witnesses can be crucial in hit-and-run cases.

 - Take photos of scene of the accident and your vehicle.

 - Only discuss details of the scene with law enforcement.

 Insurance companies can be difficult to deal with in these types of situations.
 You should report the accident to your own insurance company as soon as possible, but do not make or sign any formal statements.
-For more information about what to do following an accident, call the law firm of Reyes Browne Reilley today.
+For more information about what to do following an accident, call the personal injury law firm of Reyes Browne Reilley today.
 Even if there were no injuries involved, we’re happy to provide expertise and help in any way we can.